strt/www/content/open-positions/hi-there-senior-full-stack-developer.md

   image: /content/media/uploads/open-positiens-fullstack.jpg
 redirect_from: []
 ---
 ## About your new role

-As a senior Full Stack developer at Strateg, you work on projects with clients from industrials and state owned companies to startups.
+As a Full Stack developer at Strateg, you work on projects with clients from industrials and state owned companies to startups.
 You work closely with copywriters, designers, UX, planners and developers

 Strateg is a part of the Diplomat Group, so you can choose whether to be based in Stockholm or Örebro - we can also consider remote working if that suits you better.
 It is a permanent, full-time position with a six-month trial period.